 How do I apply?

-conditional PGCE offer, should I apply now or wait until I’ve completed it?
+I’m currently on a Subject Knowledge Enhancement course as part of a conditional PGCE offer, should I apply now or wait until I’ve completed it?

 How do I submit a successful application?

 As with all job applications, give your application to the Maths Scholarships the time and care it deserves.
 For some of you, this will be one of the first steps towards your future career and first impressions count for a lot!
-Please take the time to read our advice on how to submit a successful application.
+Please take the time to read our advice on how to submit a successful application

-How do I prepare for a Maths Scholars Assessment centre?
+How do I prepare for an Assessment?